Not Research/Not Human Subjects Research

 3. Evidence Based Practice: Evidence-based practice (EBP) is the process of collecting, processing, and implementing research already conducted and shown to be effective to improve clinical practice.
 Use the QI/EBP/Program Evaluation Determination Tool to determine if your activity or project constitutes human subjects research4.
 Retrospective Case Studies (5 cases or less): A case study is an article that describes and interprets an individual case (or less than five total), often written in the form of a detailed story.

 Please note: Prospective case studies are considered case reports and are considered human subjects research.
-Chart Reviews are always considered human subjects research and require IRB review and approval.

 Case studies typically describe unique cases that cannot be explained by known diseases or syndromes, or those that show an important variation of a disease or condition

-5. Classroom/Educational Activities: Class projects and research methods classes involving data collection activities for training purposes with the sole intent to teach methods and not contribute to generalizable knowledge
+5. Classroom/Educational Activities: Class projects and research methods classes involving data collection activities for training purposes with the sole intent to teach methods and not contribute to generalizable knowledge.

 6. Oral History: Interviews concerning the past that collect and interpret the voices and memories of people as a method of historical documentation and that are preserved by placement in some form of repository or archive for access by other researchers.
 This includes the collection and use of information that focus directly on the specific individuals about whom the information is collected without extending that information to draw generalizations about other individuals or groups.
 The exercise of professional ethics is expected.
-Examples: Eyewitness account of the Pentagon attack, Veterans History Project, Nevada test site oral history project, etc. 45 CFR 46.102(l)(1)

-7. Scholarly and Journal/Documentary Activities: Activities that focus on collecting, verifying, reporting, and analyzing information or facts on current events, newsworthy issues, or stories about people or events.
+7. Scholarly and Journalistic/Documentary Activities: Activities that focus on collecting, verifying, reporting, and analyzing information or facts on current events, newsworthy issues, or stories about people or events.
 There is no intent to conduct a systematic investigation and does not test a hypothesis.
 The exercise of professional ethics is expected.
 Examples: journalism, biography, literary criticism, legal research, and historical scholarship.
 45 CFR 46.102(l)(1)

 Additional Definitions